 Soprano ukuleles can also be a little harder to play for folks with big hands or thick fingers.
 This is because the frets (metal bars on the neck) are closer together, so there’s less room to maneuver on the fretboard.
 That being said, many players with large hands adapt to the smaller fingerboard and can play them just as easily as the bigger sizes.

 Like all Kala ukuleles, the KA-15S comes from the factory with Aquila Nylgut strings.

 Many ukulele players agree that Aquila Nylgut strings are among the best-sounding ukulele strings you can get.
 They have a warm, sweet, harp-like tone and will improve the sound of nearly any instrument.

 The KA-15S comes with basic open-gear tuners.
 They’re tight and accurate, which is all you really need from a tuning machine.

 Many ukes in this price range have tuners with cheap plastic washers around the tuner posts that are ugly and tend to rattle around.
-The metal washers (more commonly known as grommets) on the KA-15S are another nice touch that you won't normally find on a budget uke.
+The metal washers (more commonly known as grommets) on the KA-15S are another nice touch that you don’t usually see on a budget uke.